chialab/dna/docs/guide/index.md

 ## Render a component

-The `render` helper is used by DNA components to generate their templates, but it can be used to add a component or a template in a specific point of the DOM tree, for example to instantiate the root component of your application:
+The `render` helper is used by DNA components to generate their template, but it can be used to add a component or a template in a specific point of the DOM tree, for example to instantiate the root component of your application:

 ```tsx
 import { Component, customElement, render } from '@chialab/dna';